spatie/laravel-data/docs/advanced-usage/normalizers.md

 - **ArrayNormalizer** will cast arrays
 - **JsonNormalizer** will cast json strings

+A sixth normalizer can be optionally enabled:

+- **FormRequestNormalizer** will normalize a form request by calling the `validated` method

 Normalizers can be globally configured in `config/data.php`, and can be configured on a specific data object by overriding the `normalizers` method.

 ```php